Skip to content

 Example

-• Add the watermark parameters to the All requests field.
-See the Watermark API reference for more information on watermark configuration.
+Add watermark parameters to the All requests field.
+See the Watermark API reference for configuration options.

 All the images requested through your source will now have a watermark embedded.